TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 Images under transformations with negative and positive determinant.
 :::

-The images of a unit vector that rotates counterclockwise under transformation $B$ move around clockwise, i.e., in the opposite orientation/direction.
-Under transformation $A$ the images will go around the origin counterclockwise.
+The images of a unit vector that rotates counterclockwise under transformation $A$ move around clockwise, i.e., in the *opposite* orientation/direction.
+Under transformation $B$ the images will go around the origin counterclockwise, i.e., in the *same* direction as the original vectors.

 ::::